bjowes/cypress-ntlm-auth/README.md

 ### cy.ntlmReset()

-The ntlmReset command is used to remove all configured ntlmHosts from previous ntlm command calls.
+The ntlmReset command is used to remove all connections and all configured ntlmHosts from previous ntlm command calls.
 Since the proxy configuration persists even when a test case or spec file is finished, a good practice is to call ntlmReset in the beforeEach method.
 This ensures that you have a clean setup at the start of each test.

 #### Syntax